neurophysik/jitcdde/docs/index.rst

 After every successful integration step, the state and derivative of the integration (which is an automatic by-product) are stored.
 Whenever the derivative :math:`(f)` is evaluated, the required past states :math:`\left ( y(t-τ_1), y(t-τ_2), … \right )` are obtained through piece-wise cubic `Hermite interpolation <http://en.wikipedia.org/wiki/Hermite_interpolation>`_, using previously stored pairs of state and derivative (“anchor”).
 In some extreme cases, they may also be extrapolated.
-Note that unlike for most other DDE software, you have to initiate the past in exactly this way, i.e., you have to give at least two such anchor points.
+Note that unlike most other DDE softwares, JiTCDDE requires you to initiate the past in exactly this way, i.e., you have to give at least two such anchor points.

 .. _example: